SteliosZ/companies-microservice/README.md

   - Type (Corporations | NonProfit | Cooperative | Sole Proprietorship) *required*
   - Description (3000 characters) *optional*

+`Only authenticated users should have access to create, update and delete companies.`

 - Considered Plus:
   - On each mutating operation, an event should be produced
   - Dockerize the application to be ready for building the production docker image